Houston Human Trafficking Attorneys

 Human trafficking is the intentional exploitation of another human being for profit by forcing or coercing them to engage in sexual conduct or forced labor.
 Sadly, it happens every day in the United States.
-In Texas alone, there are over 313,000 victims including 79,000 who are just children.
+In Texas alone, there are over 313,000 people enslaved by human traffickers including 79,000 who are just children.

-Now, pretty much anyone that has a hand in the human trafficking process can be held liable for personal injuries and damages caused to the trafficked victim.
+Now, pretty much anyone that has a hand in the human trafficking process can be held liable for personal injuries and damages caused to the trafficking survivor.
 For several years, there have been State Laws that extend liability to individuals involved in the exploitation of people for sex or services.
 Many states, including Texas, have enacted their own laws to hold persons and companies liable who not only promote human trafficking but also those that reap a monetary benefit or service.
 Under the Texas Civil Practice and Remedies Code, Chapter 98, any person or organization that engages in the trafficking of persons or knowingly receives a benefit by way of profit or services rendered from the trafficking of persons is potentially liable for it.
 Furthermore, in 2017, the federal government passed a law making it a crime to” own, manage or operate a website with the intent to promote or facilitate prostitution” thereby opening the door for websites that promote or facilitate prostitution to be held accountable for their actions.

 In light of the advancements in the legal world by both states and the federal government to hold those who exploit others accountable, there are many potential defendants who may be held liable for their role in the trafficking of humans including: